ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 This year, we've managed to release 26 songs, and alongside all of them over 30 original illustrations ranging from beatmap backgrounds, PV animations, album covers and other necessary assets for announcements and banners.

-Here is a crossfade showcasing the selection of these songs that will appear in the *Wishes for Tomorrow* album!
+Here is a crossfade of the upcoming *Wishes for Tomorrow* album which will include 22 of them!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/uA8mW0SXhxg" frameborder="0" allowfullscreen></iframe>